rsmith013/cci-tagger/README.md

     -h, --help            show help message and exit

-    -f FILE, --file FILE  the name of the file containing a list of datasets to process.
-This option is used for tagging one or more datasets.

     -d DATASET, --dataset DATASET
                           the full path to the dataset that is to be tagged.
 This option is used to tag a single dataset.

+    -f FILE, --file FILE  the name of the file containing a list of datasets to process.
+This option is used for tagging one or more datasets.

     -s, --show_mappings   show the local vocabulary mappings

     -m, --use_mappings    use the local vocabulary mappings.
 This will map a number of non compliant terms to allowed terms.

+    -u, --update_moles    update the MOLEs catalogue directly rather than produce a csv file.

+    -t DEFAULT_TERMS_FILE, --default_terms_file DEFAULT_TERMS_FILE
+                          the name of the file containing a list of default vocabulary terms to associate with a dataset

     --file_count FILE_COUNT
                           how many .nt files to look at per dataset